 - Can I bring reference materials and my own notes to the exam?

-No. You're not allowed to bring anything into the testing room.
+No. You're not allowed to bring any materials to the examination.

 - How much does the exam cost?

 The cost of the exam is $85.
-You must pay the exam fee to Webassessor by credit/debit card.
+You must pay the exam fee to the department.

 - What topics are covered on the exam?